Shenandoah National Park & Skyline Drive: Where to See Stunning Fall Foliage in Virginia

-Shenandoah National Park and the Skyline Drive are an easy drive from northern and central Virginia, and Route 29 from northern Virginia to Charlottesville offers several entry points to Skyline Drive.
+Shenandoah National Park and the Skyline Drive are an easy drive from Washington, DC and northern Virginia.
+Route 29 runs from northern Virginia south to Charlottesville and offers several entry points to Skyline Drive.

-Shenandoah National Park offers over 500 miles of hiking trails, including 101 miles of the Appalachian Trail.
+With over 500 miles of hiking trails, including 101 miles of the Appalachian Trail, Shenandoah National Park offers.
 There's literally a trail for everyone: easy, moderate or strenuous day hikes, hikes suitable for children, hikes with great views, waterfall hikes, and even special history trails.

 For the more adventurous hiker, overnight backpacking trips are also available.
 Most trails leave from Skyline Drive.
 They are clearly signposted, and parking is provided at most trail heads.
 And whatever you do, don't forget your camera, especially if you're hiking the Park in the fall.

 The Skyline Drive runs 105 miles north and south along the crest of the Blue Ridge Mountains in Shenandoah National Park and is the only public road through the park.
 There are four entrances to the Park and the full drive will typically take you about three hours to drive.
 Entrances are at:

 - Front Royal near Rt.
 66 and 340 (Milepost 0.0)

 - Thornton Gap at Rt.
 211 in Sperryville